blkcor/chat/README.md

 ## BUG FIX

-- [ ] the ui will block when outputing mass messages.
+- [x] the ui will block when outputing mass messages.
+- [ ] responsive conversation list while adding new conversation.
+- [ ] typeWrite component cursor position.
+- [ ] auto focus to the input when opening a new conversation.

 ## Feature ADD